Most of my clients do not come to me, brand new, and ready to get started with marketing automation.

 Even as a tech nerd myself, I know what it feels like when tech will just not do what I want it to and I can’t figure out why!

-Especially when the tools claim to be SIMPLE and EASY.
+Especially when the marketing automation examples online claim to be SIMPLE and EASY.
 Rightttttttt…

 But let me tell you.
 95% of the time, the problem isn’t with the tool.
 It’s in the strategy that you (aren’t) developing first.

 In this blog, I’m going to share with you my #1 secret to creating successful marketing automation processes.
-It’s called, the customer value journey.
+It’s called the customer journey.

 It’s similar to meeting someone for the first time, getting their number, and maybe eventually, getting married (way down the road of course!)

-The customer value journey helps you identify all of the necessary stages of dating your prospect so that you don’t move to fast and scare them away… or forget to call back and leave them hanging.
+The customer journey helps you identify all of the necessary stages of dating your prospect so that you don’t move too fast and scare them away… or forget to call back and leave them hanging.

 Did you know that only 16% of companies are “completely satisfied” with their marketing results (Salesforce.com)